mbarcia/CSV-Payments-PoC/docs/guide/orchestrator-services.md

 ## Understanding Generated Pipeline Applications

-When backend services are annotated with `@PipelineStep`, the Pipeline Framework's annotation processor automatically generates a `GeneratedPipelineApplication` class that:
+When backend services are annotated with `@PipelineStep`, The Pipeline Framework's annotation processor automatically generates a `GeneratedPipelineApplication` class that:

 1. Extends your orchestrator service
 2. Automatically discovers all `@PipelineStep` annotated services